sboger/Arduino-Pong/README.md

-Pong game by Erik Holk altered for the Wemos D1 mini and the Wemos 64x48 oled shield Edit
+Pong game by Erik Holk altered for the Wemos D1 mini and the Wemos 64x48 oled shield
 ===
 Pong...
-On your Wemos D1 mini with the Wemod oled shield.
+On your Wemos D1 mini with the Wemos oled shield.

 Developed on Arduino 1.8.3